 - Prerequisite college courses.
 Courses may be completed at any post-secondary institution.
-For courses to qualify for the Associates of Applied Science degree in Radiologic Technology through Marshall University, they must be accepted and successfully transferred to Marshall Community & Technical College.
+For courses to qualify for the Associates of Applied Science degree in Radiologic Technology through Marshall University, they must be accepted and successfully transferred to MCTC.
 This transfer process is the sole responsibility of the student.
-A minimum of 12 hours must be taken directly on the Marshall campus to be granted the Associate's Degree.
-The following courses must be passed with a "C" or better: MAT 145 - College Algebra, ENL 111 - Written Communication, BIOL 260 - Human Anatomy, SS 215 - Lifespan Psychology. - Twelve hours of general diagnostic radiography shadowing completed at a qualified medical institution.
+A minimum of 12 hours must be taken directly on the MCTC campus to be granted the Associate's Degree.
+Transfer the following courses must be passed with a "C" or better: MAT 145 College Algebra, ENL 111 Written Communication, BIOL 257 Human Anatomy, SS 215 Lifespan Psychology. - Minimum ACT score of 21 or - Successful completion of the pre-entrance (WorkKeys) examination with a score of four in Locating for Information, and five in both Math and Reading for Comprehension.